 I began pursuing digital design as a hobby.
 This hobby lead to web design and development, initially doing freelance projects while completing a Master’s degree in English Literature.
 One such project lead to a full-time position at McGeary & Associates, a Connecticut-based electronic publishing company, and to the beginning of my career in digital design.

-When EA decided to shutter Westwood and relocate its talent to California, I instead moved to MGM MIRAGE, first working as a digital designer in what was predominantly a print design shop.
-The demand for digital design from the MGM MIRAGE properties (Bellagio, MGM Grand, Mandalay Bay, TI, among others) grew dramatically and I was charged with hiring additional talent for my team.
-Within a short time my team became its own department and I was given the title of Director of Electronic Design and we provided the properties with mini-sites for concerts and tournament, digital assets and animation for screen displays on the gaming floor, lounges and nightclubs, and even a number of restaurants.
+When EA decided to shutter Westwood and relocate its talent to California, I instead moved to MGM MIRAGE, working as a digital designer in what was predominantly a print design shop.
+The demand from the MGM MIRAGE properties (Bellagio, MGM Grand, Mandalay Bay, TI, among others) for digital assets grew dramatically and I was charged with hiring additional talent for my team.
+Within a short time my team became its own department and I was given the title of Director of Electronic Design.
+We provided the properties with mini-sites for concerts and tournament, digital assets and animation for screen displays on the gaming floor, lounges and nightclubs, and even a number of restaurants.
 It was also during this time that I began conducting customer research and usability studies.

 Eventually it was time to leave Las Vegas and settle in Denver, Colorado where I took a position at EffectiveUI, a UX agency subsequently purchased by Ogilvy.
 There I worked as a Production Designer and Lead Experience Architect, creating wireframes, comps, and prototypes.
 In addition, I conducted user research and usability testing throughout the U.S. as well as in Europe, Asia and the Middle East.